-This is one of many illustrated articles on the Author’s Astronomy Digest including two further articles about refractors.
+This is one of nearly 100 illustrated articles on the Author’s Astronomy Digest including two further articles about refractors.

 I love refractors – and have far too many!
 One reason is that they are the only telescope type that, if well designed and manufactured, can give essentially perfect images.
 Their only downside is that they are expensive for their aperture and other telescope types (to be covered in future essays) are far better suited to view or image faint star clusters or galaxies.